POWERFUL LDL-C REDUCTION AND LEQVIO® IN THE REAL-WORLD SETTING1,2

 52% LDL-C reduction in patients with ASCVD vs placebo at month 17 (95% CI: -56%, -49%; P<0.0001)1

-84% of patients achieved LDL-C target* compared with 18% of patients on placebo at month 173
+84% of patients receiving LEQVIO achieved LDL-C target* <70 mg/dL vs 18% with placebo at month 173

-Results were similar in patients with ASCVD or those at increased risk of CVD† in ORION-11.1
+Results were similar in patients with ASCVD in ORION-11.4,5

 *LDL-C target was <70 mg/dL for patients with ASCVD.1